EnoughTea/stabilkon/README.md

 2. Set quads to your heart content in any order using builder's `set` methods like `set_pos_color_source`.
 3. After you are done, call `create_mesh` or, if you ignore both ggez and Tetra, `into_vertices_and_indices`.
 4. Draw your mesh or vertices to screen in any way you want, it is just vertices.
-You even control UV flip in `set` methods, so you can use any texcoords system you want.
+You even control UV flip in `set` methods and can use any texcoords system you want.
-Default is OpenGL-tailored left-to-right bottom-to-top system, but for examples I flip UVs vertically for top-to-bottom, since both ggez and Tetra use it.
+Default is OpenGL-tailored left-to-right bottom-to-top system, but for examples I flip UVs vertically, since both ggez and Tetra use top-to-bottom.

 ## Longer guide